Kratom is a therapeutic herb from Southeast Asia. It’s a popular alternative treatment for chronic pain, anxiety, and depression.

 Kratom can have dangerous interactions with alcohol, prescription medications, and recreational drugs; avoid using kratom with any of those substances.

 The future looks bright for kratom users in Delaware.
 There isn’t any legislation proposed to limit kratom’s availability or make it a controlled substance on the state level.
 Delaware is one of the most kratom-friendly states, which seems unlikely to change in the immediate future.

-The only significant threat to kratom’s legal status in Delaware is a federal ban.
-It’s unclear how likely a federal ban is but, for now, Delaware kratom users can rest easy knowing they’ll have continuing access to kratom.
+A federal ban is the only significant threat to kratom’s legal status in Delaware.
+It’s unclear how likely a federal ban is, but for now, Delaware kratom users can rest easy knowing they’ll have continuing access to kratom.